 I argue that standard versions of presentism, in combination with certain common views in metaphysics, such as a weak version of haecceitism, entail that both the future and the past are “open”.
 Whereas presentists typically embrace an open future, the idea that the past is open is highly counterintuitive.
 I argue that the fault here lies with presentism, rather than haecceitism and the other views, and I take this to constitute a novel objection to presentism.
 The conclusion of my argument is not simply that presentism is false, but also that presentism does not reflect our naive, commonsense picture of time.

-A famous argument from C. D. Broad is often thought to refute the possibility of irreducible causation by agents.
-Broad says that a cause (or at least, a total deterministic cause) must determine whether and when its effect occurs, and agents do not determine whether and when their purported effects occur, so they do not cause them.
+I defend causation by agents from C. D. Broad’s influential argument against agent causation.
+Broad says that a cause must determine whether and when its effect occurs, and agents do not determine whether and when their purported effects occur, so they do not cause them.
 I argue that Broad’s argument is not sound.
-If it were sound, then it would pose an equal threat to event causation: it would show that events cannot cause.
-For there is no sense in which events, but not agents, determine their purported effects.
+If it were sound, then it would pose an equal threat to event causation; for there is no sense in which events, but not agents, determine their purported effects.
+I show that Broad’s mistake has persisted through the subsequent literature: a number of more recent philosophers, including Donald Davidson, Carl Ginet, and Kadri Vihvelin, similarly demand from agent-causes a kind of nomic force or explanatory relevance that no event-cause enjoys.